 Maybe you’re using those plastic PVC dryer balls because you don’t want the chemical scents from commercial products coating your laundry.
 We don’t recommend these, because plastic releases all kinds of nasty chemicals when it’s heated.
 Ditto for tennis balls.
 Wool dryer balls are a much more natural, chemical-free alternative to all the other options out there.

-Don’t bother paying someone else to wind yarn into a ball for you; making your own felted wool dryer balls is a simple process you can do while watching a flick, helping kids with homework, or waiting for dinner to cook.
+Don’t bother paying someone else to wind yarn into a ball for you; learning how to make wool dryer balls is simple.
+You can do it while watching a movie, helping kids with homework, or waiting for dinner to cook.

 Choosing Your Yarn

 Finding the right yarn is the most critical part of making these wool balls.
 Look for 100% wool yarn.
-Most hobby stores sell it, or you can purchase it online.
+Most hobby stores sell it, or you can purchase it online here.

 Note: Stay away from any wool labeled “superwash” or “machine washable.”
 This type will NOT felt.

-I have successfully used many types of wool yarn to make felted wool dryer balls, but I think I prefer the thick, lightly spun roving yarn (pictured in beige below).
+I have successfully used many types of wool yarn to make felted wool dryer balls, but I prefer the thick, lightly spun roving yarn (pictured in beige below).
 It felts much better than the Fishermen’s Wool or the other tightly spun wool yarns.

-If you want to be really thrifty and “green,” unravel an old 100% wool sweater you’re not wearing, or purchase wool sweaters at a second hand store and use the yarn for this project (or other projects).
-If you use a yarn with even the slightest bit of acrylic or other blend, your balls won’t felt correctly, if at all.
+Be thrifty and “green” by unraveling an old 100% wool sweater you’re not wearing, or purchase wool sweaters at a second-hand store and use the yarn for this project (or other projects).
+If you use a yarn with even the slightest bit of acrylic or other blends, your balls won’t felt correct, if at all.
 If they are not felted, they will unravel in the dryer and you’ll have a stringy mess.

 I like to use brightly colored yarn so I can easily separate the dryer balls from my clothes when coming out of the dryer.
 I haven’t had trouble with colors from the yarn balls bleeding onto fabrics, but you can choose lighter colors of yarn if you’re worried about this.